 The upcoming Intake is now open for application

-Study format: Part-time (blended learning)
+Study format: Part-time - Online with two face to face conferences annually (blended learning)

 Be the positive change your educational organisation needs